-Online Data Science Courses
+Data Science Courses Offered Online or On-Campus

-The curriculum is designed to connect data analytics and data science skills and knowledge with the needs evident in a host of fields.
-This certificate program seeks to meet a significant need for data analytics experts, targeting a human-centered approach.
 Those completing this certificate program will be able to identify and articulate problems, issues and decisions that can be informed by data analytics approaches and the ethical and social issues surrounding them; design and implement advanced strategies for analyzing big data, and create and present actionable information.

-Data Science Online Courses Led By Respected Faculty
+Data Science Courses Led By Respected Faculty

 Career Opportunities Are Waiting For You